-Coronavirus Disease (COVID-19) – We remain Open for all Consultations.
-LASIK and Lens implantation surgeries are continuing as normal.
+We currently remain open for all consultations.
+Laser eye surgeries and lens implantation surgeries are continuing as normal.

 - We are currently maintaining social distancing in our waiting room.

-- All LASIK and refractive surgeries performed in Dr McGeorge’s theatre at Murdoch continue to operate as normal.
+- All laser eye surgeries and refractive surgeries performed in Dr McGeorge’s theatre at Murdoch continue to operate as normal.

 - Contact registers are mandatory at most businesses and venues to help with contact tracing.
 The WA Government’s SafeWA app provides an efficient and safe way to record contact details.
 Signing in is mandatory when entering the hospital.